imayuyu/waste-sorting-helper-server/README.md

 - [x] Basic features including user-addition, waste-addition, waste-list-retrieving and score-retrieving

-- [ ] Add weight property to wastes
+- [x] Add weight property to wastes

 - [ ] Update the "score" field in User class on demand

-- [ ] User log in authorization
+- [x] User log in authorization

-- [ ] Administrator features, such as waste counting.

 - [ ] Incorrect waste-sorting tag for user